wso2/docs-ei/en/micro-integrator/docs/references/synapse-properties/data-services/using-Namespaces.md

 namespaces for a data service is optional.
 However, in certain data services, namespaces become necessary.
 Read below for more information.

+The namespace is specified by the `<targetNamespace>` element in the WSDL that represents the data service.

 ## Namespace inheritance in a data service

 Namespaces can be defined at different levels of a data service, which